filterpaper/qmk_userspace/readme.md

 qmk compile -e WPM=yes -e DOG=LUNA corne.json
 ```
 White Felix the dog can be built with `DOG=FELIX`.
-### Bongocat options
-Bongocat animation uses pixel differential frames to save space and the code contains left and right aligned cats.
-Firmware size can be further reduced by adding preprocessors `CAT=LEFT` and `CAT=RIGHT` separately to flash on each side.

 ## Tiny build
 Minimal firmware with no OLED support can be built with `TINY=yes` preprocessor:
 ```